wraith-wireless/PyRIC/README.md

 In addition to providing some ifconfig functionality, I have also added several "extensions" to iw:
-* Persistent sockets: PyRIC provides gives the caller with functions & ability to pass their own netlink (or ioctl socket) to pyw functions;
+* Persistent sockets: PyRIC provides the caller with functions & ability to pass their own netlink (or ioctl socket) to pyw functions;
 * One-time request for the nl80211 family id.
 While minimal, they will slightly improve the performance of any programs that needs to access the wireless network interface repeatedly.